Nihar1402-iit/Nihar1402-iit.github.io/_pages/about.md

 My Background:
 -------

-- Born and raised in **Ahmedabad**, Gujarat, I spent the first 19 years of my life there with my parents in Mumbai.
+- Born in **Ahmedabad**, Gujarat, I spent the first 19 years of my life there with my parents in Mumbai.

 <hr>